Use existing fillable PDF forms first

 Run recurring document batches from the same PDF layout whenever new rows are ready.

-curl -X POST https://api.doqlo.com/v1/bulkfill/export-jobs \ -H "Authorization: Bearer $DOQLO_BF_EXPORT_API_KEY" \ -H "Idempotency-Key: $DOQLO_WEBHOOK_IDEMPOTENCY_KEY" \ -H "X-Request-Id: $DOQLO_WEBHOOK_REQUEST_ID" \ -F "[email protected];type=application/pdf" \ -F "[email protected];type=application/octet-stream" \ -F "[email protected];type=text/csv" \ -F "max_failed_row_percent=$DOQLO_MAX_FAILED_ROW_PERCENT" \ -F "delivery_mode=webhook" \ -F "webhook_url=$DOQLO_WEBHOOK_URL" \ -F "webhook_secret=$DOQLO_WEBHOOK_SECRET"Choose a plan when your recurring Bulk Fill volume grows beyond the free tier.
+curl -X POST https://api.doqlo.com/v1/bulkfill/export-jobs \ -H "Authorization: Bearer $DOQLO_BF_EXPORT_API_KEY" \ -H "Idempotency-Key: $DOQLO_WEBHOOK_IDEMPOTENCY_KEY" \ -H "X-Request-Id: $DOQLO_WEBHOOK_REQUEST_ID" \ -F "[email protected];type=application/pdf" \ -F "[email protected];type=application/octet-stream" \ -F "[email protected];type=text/csv" \ -F "max_failed_row_percent=$DOQLO_MAX_FAILED_ROW_PERCENT" \ -F "delivery_mode=webhook" \ -F "webhook_url=$DOQLO_WEBHOOK_URL" \ -F "webhook_secret=$DOQLO_WEBHOOK_SECRET"Choose a plan when your recurring PDF form and batch volume grows beyond the free tier.

 What teams usually want to know before they start.